Catskill Mountaineer

 • The best views are almost always at the base of the waterfalls.
 The view at the top is often lousy.
 Some hikers become obsessed with getting to the top.
 Once on top, they discover that it was a waste of time.
 Sometimes they even take un-necessary risk to get there.

-• Never EVER cross a waterway at the top of the waterfall.
+• Never cross the waterway at the top of the waterfall.
 Waterways often have algae and they can be very slippery.
-You can end up flowing off the waterfall to your death.
-Always go well up stream to cross waterways.
+You can end up sliding off the waterfall to your death.
+Always go up stream to cross waterways.

 • Always be very careful standing near the top of waterfalls.
 Sometimes the rock may appear dry.
 But, humidity from the water can settle on the rock, and actually make it very slippery.
 It is easy to get fooled by rock that looks like it is dry.
 Sometimes you can see a waterline, and the rock can still be slippery on the dry side of the waterline on the rocks.
 Never assume that dry looking rock is actually dry.